raditya1117/HoneyBadger/fastapi-testing/article.md

 ### Standardize Error Response Format

 It is important to standardize the error response format.
-This makes is easier for the frontend developers to parse the error response and show proper error messages to the user.
+This makes it easier for the frontend developers to parse the error response and show proper error messages to the user.
 For example, we have defined the error response format with fields type, reason, operand_1, operand_2, and operation.
 ```
 {"type":"FAILURE", "reason":"Error message", "operand_1":num1, "operand_2":num2, "operation":operation}
 ```

-All the exception handlers in our app should return the error messages in the same format, which will make parsing the error messages easier.
+All exception handlers in our app should return error messages in the same format, making parsing easier.

 ### Customize Validation Error Responses

 Every validation error response has a different structure.
-For example, if we send an API request with correct number of fields but incorrect data types, we get the following validation error response
+For example, if we send an API request with the correct number of fields but incorrect data types, we get the following validation error response.

 ```
 {"detail":[{"type":"json_invalid","loc":["body",43],"msg":"JSON decode error","input":{},"ctx":{"error":"Expecting value"}}]}